At a Glance

-- Select and connect to a VPN server located anywhere outside of Iran’s borders.
+- Select and connect to a VPN server located anywhere outside Iran’s borders.

 - Enjoy your internet freedom.

-Important Note: It’s uncertain whether or not it’s legal to use a VPN in Iran, or what the possible legal repercussions could be.
+Important note: It’s uncertain whether or not it’s legal to use a VPN in Iran, or what the possible legal repercussions could be.
 For more information, check out my “Are VPNs Legal in Iran?” section toward the end of the article.
 Also, you may experience outages of VPN service in Iran, no matter which VPN you use.

 Best VPNs for Iran

-I tested all of my favorite VPN providers, and I found that these 5 VPNs will offer the best protection in Iran.
-Here’s a short summary:
+I tested all of my favorite VPN providers, and I found that these six VPNs will offer the best protection in Iran.
+Here’s a short summary.

 I evaluated and ranked the top Iran VPNs using the following criteria: